 Sprint organization is driven by a person acting as the organizer.
 This person is the main point of contact and responsible for coordination of the participants, finding a date and a location for the sprint, requesting financial support from KDE e.V., and making sure that progress and results of the sprint are reported to KDE e.V., the community, and the public.

-KDE e.V., and specifically the board and the KDE e.V. business manager, support the organizer in all this activities by providing help, giving feedback and guidance, facilitating communication, or whatever else is needed to successfully run the sprint.
+KDE e.V., and specifically the board and employees, support the organizer in all this activities by providing help, giving feedback and guidance, facilitating communication, or whatever else is needed to successfully run the sprint.

-As a central tool for helping with sprint organization sprints.kde.org is used to collect information about participants, goals and logistics.
-Additionally the community wiki is used for more detailed information, especially about the content of the sprint.
+As a central tool the community wiki is used for planning and collecting more detailed information, especially about the content of the sprint.
 The sprint group may make use of other tools as they see fit.